christos8333/wax-prosemirror/README.md

 2.  `yarn with node >= 11 (11.14.0 is tested on)`

+3.  `yarn build`

-3.  `yarn editoria` Will bring up a demo of the Editoria Ediitor
+4.  `yarn editoria` Will bring up a demo of the Editoria Ediitor

 Scripts: `yarn` , `yarn clean`, `yarn reset`